Nine+ Reasons We Should All Say “Thank You, Google”

 And there are a few gaps: North Korea is one; Niger and Chad are two others, partially covered from satellite imagery.
 Hardly a disadvantage—and in any case if you go to North Korea it’s unlikely you will find much (if any) data coverage.

-3. Google Books has scanned over 25 million books according to the New York Times; You can read or download 10 million of those books—the ones out of copyright, Do I need to remind you what it costs to read those books?
+3. Google Books has scanned over 25 million books according to the New York Times.
+You can read or download 10 million of those books—the ones out of copyright, Do I need to remind you what it would cost just to buy, say, a dozen of those read those books?

 5. Google Earth: see the whole world from home